Updated: Mar 11

-The following Sunday, the pastor called me up front and told everyone in the church, “This is Pat.
+The following Sunday, the pastor called me to the front and told the congregation, “This is Pat.
 He’s been coming to services here for a while.
 So the elders and I had a little meeting with him and well, we decided that we should tolerate Pat as a member.”

-It kind of sucked.
+It was kind of a letdown.

 Okay!
 Okay!
 That’s not really what happened.
-The words the pastor used were “welcome” and “accepted”; and it was actually kind of cool; but you get the point.
+The words the pastor used were “welcome” and “accepted”; and it was actually kind of cool.
+But you get the point.

 Do you want to feel tolerated?
 Or would you prefer to feel welcome and accepted?

 Not too long ago, I watched a news video about homosexuals in the Christian church.
 A pastor was extolling the virtues of his flock because of how they tolerated a same-sex couple and their two children.

-The point is that acceptance, understanding and welcoming are far better than just tolerating someone.
+Acceptance, understanding, and welcoming are far better than just tolerating someone.
 It is unfair to tell someone that you are welcoming them to your church or community when you really mean that you will tolerate them.

 He or she is undoubtedly a sinner.
 You are undoubtedly a sinner.
 Look!
 You have something in common already!
 When Jesus tells us to love one another, I cannot believe He means that we should just say “I love you, man!” and tolerate one another.